 The information provided, and the regulations and policies articulated in The Student Handbook are not intended to be all-inclusive and do not constitute a contract.
 The University reserves the right at any time to add to, modify, or revoke any of its regulations and policies, including those in the handbook, without notice.

-The Student Handbook is reviewed and revised on (at least) an annual basis in a collaborative process involving representatives from a number of campus offices and departments, including, but not limited to, Dean of Students; Student Accountability, Community Standards, and Academic Integrity; Housing and Residential Education; Equal Employment Opportunity; Title IX and Student Discrimination; Student Access Services; Risk and Insurance Management; General Counsel, and Communications, taking into account ideas and suggestions from students, student organizations, faculty, staff, and University committees.
+The Student Handbook is reviewed and revised on (at least) an annual basis in a collaborative process involving representatives from a number of campus offices and departments, including, but not limited to, Dean of Students; Student Accountability, Community Standards, and Academic Integrity; Housing and Residential Experience; Equal Employment Opportunity; Title IX and Student Discrimination; Student Access Services; Risk and Insurance Management; General Counsel, and Communications, taking into account ideas and suggestions from students, student organizations, faculty, staff, and University committees.